 Once on Dauphin, there’s just one main road—Bienville Boulevard—that bisects the island for seven miles, as well as a dedicated bike lane on the south side of the road.
 We saw many runners and cyclists passing our house all day, every day.
 And while Dauphin Island may be 14 miles long, the inhabitable part of it is only half that.
 The rest of the barrier island is undeveloped coastline.

 Our beach vacations tend to be a mix of resorts, condos and house rentals, but Dauphin Island is devoid of chains.
 There are a few roadside motels, but the island mostly comprises vacation rentals—and as we wanted a kitchen and to be able to seclude ourselves on our own slice of sand while taking Ella along for the ride—this was ideal for us.
-We found a great pet-friendly house for $250 a night on Airbnb and quickly booked it for four days.
+We found a great pet-friendly house in Dauphin Island and quickly booked it for four days.

 There are about 1,300 residents on Dauphin Island, though pretty much every house we saw was a vacation rental, so I imagine that less than half of those live there year-round.
 Most of them seem to rent their places out on Airbnb, which was how we found our cozy A-frame.
 The decor was dated, sure, but the house was three bedrooms and two bathrooms, pet-friendly and would be perfect for a family with kids.
 It was also right across the street from beach access, which was key.